charan2593/AquaTrack/replit.md

 # System Architecture

 ## Frontend Architecture
-The client-side application is built using Angular 18+ with TypeScript and follows a component-based architecture with standalone components.
-The UI implements a custom winter-themed design system with consistent styling across the application.
-The application employs Angular Router for client-side routing and HttpClient for API communications with interceptors for authentication.
+The client-side application is built using React 18 with TypeScript and follows a component-based architecture.
+The UI layer utilizes shadcn/ui components built on top of Radix UI primitives, providing a consistent and accessible design system.
+The application employs Wouter for client-side routing, offering a lightweight alternative to React Router.
+State management is handled through TanStack Query (React Query) for server state synchronization and caching, eliminating the need for complex global state management solutions.

-The frontend implements a responsive design using CSS custom properties with a custom winter-themed color palette.
+The frontend implements a responsive design using Tailwind CSS with a custom winter-themed color palette.
 Chart.js is integrated for data visualization, providing interactive charts for dashboard analytics and reporting.
-The application structure follows Angular's recommended patterns with services, guards, and interceptors for cross-cutting concerns.
+The application structure follows a feature-based organization with shared components, hooks, and utilities.

 ## Backend Architecture
 The server-side follows a RESTful API architecture built with Express.js and TypeScript.
 The application uses a layered architecture pattern with clear separation between routes, business logic (storage layer), and data access.
 Authentication is implemented using Replit's OpenID Connect integration with Passport.js, providing secure user authentication and session management.